 If you are new to cooking with bulgur and need a refresher, be sure to check out the posts I wrote on Types of Bulgur and How To Cook It based on the type you are using.

-In today’s post, I will share everything you need to know about making tabbouleh salad, including but not limited to the origin of it, ingredients and procedure (with step-by-step how-to photos), variations, along with my mom’s tips for the best tabouli recipe.
+In today’s post, I will share everything you need to know about making tabbouleh salad, including but not limited to:

-What Is It & Where Is It From?
+What Is It & Where Is It From

-Tabbouleh, also known as tabouli and tabouleh salad, is a fresh herb (mostly made with fresh parsley and mint) salad made with fine bulgur (parboiled crack wheat).
+Tabbouleh, also known as tabouli and tabouleh salad, is a fresh herb (mostly made with fresh parsley and mint) salad made with fine bulgur (parboiled cracked wheat).
 It is mainly served as a meze or a side dish similar to other Middle Eastern recipes like Tzatziki sauce and Mediterranean hummus.

-What Is It Made Of?
+What Is It Made Of

 To make it easier, I am breaking down the ingredients for my homemade tabouli recipe into four categories: